Remedial notice review policy

 If you have received an infringement notice, and wish to have it internally reviewed, visit Review your fine.
 Please also use the infringement notice review form.

 Please note that internal review is not used to address complaints about the conduct or behaviour of an authorised officer.
-If you have a complaint about an officer, follow the process set out in our authorised officer complaints management policy, or contact the relevant council.
+If you have a complaint about an officer, follow the process set out in our authorised officer complaints management policy.
+If your notice was issued by a council authorised officer, your complaint would need to be made to the relevant council.

-If you want to apply for an extension of time for any requirement in the notice you must do so at least 10 business days before its due date.
+If you want to apply for an extension of time for any requirement in the notice you must do so at least 10 business days before its due date (3 business days for a prohibition notice), visit Apply for an extension.
 Your notice remains legally binding until we advise you of any change.

 Remedial notices